Stroke Death & Rebirth.

 Four years ago while sitting at my desk reviewing the speakers I would finalize for my TEDx Talks Event as a TEDx Licensee and organizer, my life ended and a new one immediately began.
 I had a severe left brain stroke that destroyed most of my left brain.
-My left brain went still and quiet, but the divine mind immediately opened and I was alive again, but now a totally different being.
+My left brain went still and quiet, but right brain immediately opened and I was alive again, but now a totally different being.

 As they say when one door closes, another door opens .

-As I sit here writing this I am reminded of how reason logic and words have shaped my journey—how they have both abandoned me and returned to me with renewed purpose.
+As I sit here reflecting on the wonder of life I am reminded of how reason logic and words have shaped my journey—how they have both abandoned me and returned to me with renewed purpose.
 Four years ago, my life changed forever.
 I experienced a shift of Consciousness that would redefine my understanding of human and divine communication and connection.

 It began with a strange sensation coursing through my brain.
 Moments later, I found myself unable to speak.
 My world shifted in an instant as I uttered one solitary word: "hospital."
 Over the next three months, I suffered two more strokes that left me speechless, partially blind in one eye, and struggling to walk straight.